OliverStenning/Riddler-iOS/README.md

 <img src="Screenshots/App%20Icon.png" align="right"
      alt="Riddler Icon" width="120" height="120">

-Riddler is a native iOS app built in Swift using SwiftUI to be a riddle game.
+Riddler is riddle game built as a native iOS app in Swift using SwiftUI.
 It includes 50 challenging riddles with hints for when you get stuck.
 The game also contains stat tracking to compare your performance against your friends to see who can answer all 50 riddles the quickest.

 Check if out on the [App Store](https://apps.apple.com/us/app/riddler-can-you-solve-it/id1615311096).